friendly-bits/geoip-shell/Documentation/DETAILS.md

 `-i <[ifaces]|auto|all>`: Change which network interfaces geoip firewall rules are applied to. `auto` will attempt to automatically detect WAN network interfaces. `auto` works correctly in **most** cases but not in **every** case.
 Don't use `auto` if the machine has no dedicated WAN network interfaces.
 The automatic detection occurs only when manually triggered by the user via this command.

-`-l <"[lan_ips]"|auto|none>`: Specify LAN ip's or subnets to exclude from blocking (both ipv4 and ipv6). `auto` will trigger LAN subnets re-detection at every update of the ip lists.
-When specifying custom ip's or subnets, automatic detection is disabled.
+`-l <"[lan_ips]"|auto|none>`: Specify LAN IPs or subnets to exclude from blocking (both ipv4 and ipv6). `auto` will trigger LAN subnets re-detection at every update of the ip lists.
+When specifying custom IPs or subnets, automatic detection is disabled.
 This option is only avaiable when using geoip-shell in whitelist mode.

-`-t <"[trusted_ips]|none">`: Specify trusted ip's or subnets (anywhere on the Internet) to exclude from geoip blocking (both ipv4 and ipv6).
+`-t <"[trusted_ips]|none">`: Specify trusted IPs or subnets (anywhere on the Internet) to exclude from geoip blocking (both ipv4 and ipv6).

 `-U <auto|pause|none|"[ip_addresses]">`: Policy for allowing automatic ip list updates when outbound geoblocking is enabled.
 Use `auto` to detect server ip addresses automatically once and always allow outbound connection to detected addresses.
 Or use `pause` to always temporarily pause outbound geoblocking before fetching ip list updates.
 Or specify ip addresses for ip lists source (ripe or ipdeny or maxmind) to allow - for multiple addresses, use double quotes.